Compiler17 min read

 Switch

-switch (expr), multi-value case, default, fallthrough-related behavior covered by regression tests.
+switch (expr), multi-value case, default, variant-specialized switch pruning, fallthrough-related behavior covered by regression tests.

-Supports shader-friendly finite branching without requiring chained if ladders.
+Supports shader-friendly finite branching without requiring chained if ladders, including compile-time selection for variant switches.

 stable